RomanEngeler1805/cohere-hackathon-Sep22/README.md

 - **EDA:** Get an overview of the file and get some general exploratory data analysis.
 - **Cluster:** Do some cluster analysis, with keywords generated from the body of the text and using the titles.
 - **Search:** Query the data and retrieve the closest match.

+A product prototype developed by:
+- Jonathan Fernandes
+- Roman Engeler